arun1810/Data_Store/README.md

 // This returns a Instance of DataStore in the default path DataStore datastore = DataStore.getInstance();

-// This returns a Instance of DataStore in the given "path" DataStore datastore = DataStore.getInstance("path");
+// This returns a Instance of DataStore in the given path DataStore datastore = DataStore.getInstance("path");
 ```
 #### To Create Data